ajaymane5885/AIS16618-intern/README.md

 5.Missing Value: #Missing value checking using isnull() and isna(). #Missing value dropping by row and by col. #Missing value fill(mean,median).

+#Day 6:

+1.Matplotlib Library: Matplotlib is a low level graph plotting library in python that serves as a visualization utility.

+#Import Matplotlib, Plotting, Markers,